SzyZuu/SzyZuu/README.md

 ### Heyo, I'm SzyZu
-16 year old student with not enough time (actually just very bad time management and lots of time) who tries to make things in Java, C# and JS (sometimes it works, yay :D)
+16 year old student with not enough time (actually just very bad time management and lots of time) who tries to make things in Java, C# and JS (and sometimes it works, yay :D)

 If you want to make a project with me, just let me know :D